-The centre opened in September 2016 and is led by Tyndall National Institute in Cork in partnership with Athlone Institute of Technology, Maynooth University, and Irish Maritime and Energy Research Cluster, and funded jointly by ESA and Enterprise Ireland.
+The centre opened in September 2016 and is led by Tyndall National Institute in Cork in partnership with Athlone Institute of Technology, Maynooth University, and MaREI (Centre for Marine and Renewable Energy), and funded jointly by ESA and Enterprise Ireland.
 ESA Space Solutions Centre Ireland operates across the four partner locations.

 Tyndall National Institute is one of Europe’s leading research centres in ICT research and development and the largest facility of its type in Ireland.
 Established with a mission to support industry and academia in driving research to market, the institute employs over 460 researchers, engineers and support staff.

 Hosting the only full CMOS (metal oxide semiconductor) integrated circuit construction, Micro Electronic Mechanical systems (MEMS) and III-V Wafer Semiconductor fabrication facilities and services in Ireland, Tyndall is capable of prototyping new product opportunities for its target industries: electronics, medical devices, energy and communication.

 Tyndall is a globally leading Institute in its four core research areas of Photonics, Microsystems, Micro/Nanoelectronics and Theory, Modeling and Design.
 Furthermore, Tyndall is the lead institution for the Science Foundation Ireland funded Irish Photonics Integration Centre.